marmotteio/marmotteio/README.md

 Once Marmotte is running within a Docker container, there might be scenarios where you need to view logs in real-time, or you might want to stop the container.
 Here's how you can do that:

-#### Viewing Logs:

 To tail the logs in real-time for your running container, use the following command:

-    docker logs -f marmotteio

-To view logs from your running container, execute:

     docker logs -f marmotteio